harilvfs/carch/.github/README.md

 Once that's done, you can run it by typing `carch` in your terminal.

 > [!TIP]
-> If `carch` doesn't run, add Cargo's bin directory to your PATH:
+> If `carch` isn’t recognized, add Cargo's bin directory to your PATH:
 >
 > ```sh
 > export PATH="$HOME/.cargo/bin:$PATH"